CharanKumarMadipadiga/NewsProfileApp/README.md

 ﻿# NewsProfileApp

-React Router Authentication Example
-This is a  React application demonstrating authentication using React Router.
+This is a full-stack React application with backend demonstrating authentication using React Router.

 #Installation
 Clone the repository to your local machine: